Blue Bicycle Books, Charleston, SC

 About the author:

 Professor Zug teaches classes on Family Law, Reproductive Rights, Immigration Law, and Federal Indian Law.
 She has written numerous articles on these topics that have appeared in publications including The Yale Law Journal, The UC Davis Law Review, The BYU Law Review, The American Indian Law Review, and The Virginia Law and Policy Review.
 Professor Zug’s family law scholarship focuses on marriage law and policy.
 Her first book, Buying a Bride: An Engaging History of Mail-Order Matches, was published in 2016 and reviewed in The New Yorker, The Atlantic and The Times Literary Supplement.
-Her second book, You’ll Do: A History of Marrying for Reasons Other Than Love, will be published in January 2024.
+Her second book, You’ll Do: A History of Marrying for Reasons Other Than Love, was published in January 2024.

 Tommy Tomlinson, Dogland, Fri., May 17 at 5 pm